sunny/actor/README.md

 - Shorter setup syntax: inherit from `< Actor` vs having to `include Interactor` and `include Interactor::Organizer`.
 - Organizers allow lambdas, being called multiple times, and having conditions.
-- Allows triggering an early success with `succeed!`.
+- Allows early success with conditions inside organizers.
 - No `before`, `after` and `around` hooks, prefer using `play` with lambdas or overriding `call`.